OVERTON BLACK ARROWS

 Longbow / Flatbow / Horsebow(Asiatic): Clearly, these are one piece, so don’t over bow.
 You can always stick with recurve or barebow until your form and strength allow you to buy a heavier bow.

-Recurve: Spend what you can on the riser and if possible get a good quality sight, these will last you a long time.
-As a minimum, buy a riser with adjustments either side of the limb pocket.
+Recurve: Spend what you can on the riser and if possible a good quality sight as these will last you a long time.
+At a minimum, buy a riser with adjustments either side of the limb pocket.
 The cheapest models do not have these.
-Go for a riser with ILF (International Limb Fittings) limb fittings.
+Go for an ILF (International Limb Fittings) riser as ILF limbs are more widely available.

-Recurve Barebow: There are specialist risers for barebow.
-Probably a good idea to use a standard riser as a first barebow, to work out how you want your weight distribution, before buying a more expensive riser.
+Recurve barebow: There are specialist risers for barebow.
+Probably a good idea to use a standard riser as a first bow, to work out how you want your weight distribution, before buying a more expensive riser.

 Compound additional items